Best restaurants in Montreal

 Why go: For choice French-inspired fare

 What is it: While rotisserie’s a popular repast in Québec with popular French-Canadian chains, the best can be found with Portuguese piri piri spots like this one.
 As for those that are commonly regarded as being at the top of their game, Ma Poule Mouillée vies for the top spot in town.
 Folks flocks for everything on their menu, whether it’s the chicken coming in as hot as you like it, or the stack chicken poutines.
-They recently experienced a disabling fire in January 2019, but they’ll be back soon and busier than ever.
+They recently experienced a disabling fire in January 2019, but they’re back and busier than ever.

 Why go: Have fun trying out this one out and weighing it against its unspoken rival Romados